philpagel/ut8803e/README.md

 # Status

-Currently, only the model UT8803E/UT8803 is supported.
+The software provides all functionality of the original vendor software (but without a GUI) plus a few things that the are not available in the windows program.
+However, it is not feature complete, yet: There are still a few status flags that are not logged, yet.

-The software has been tested successfully with a UT8803E on LINUX (Debian 12).
+It has been tested successfully with a UT8803E on LINUX (Debian 12).
-It does currently support all available button press commands and basic data logging and some status information (`mode`, `OL`, `rel`, `hold` and `min/max`).
-Other status information is still work in progress.

-The UNI-T documentation suggests that, with some modifications, this *may* work with other models, too:

-* UT8802/UT8802N
-* UT632/UT632N
-* UT803/UT803N
-* UT804/UT804N

-Unfortunately, I do not have access to any of those models so I may be wrong.
-If you have one of them and are willing to help, please get in touch.

 # In a nutshell